Hussla/Recipe-Ingredient-Catalogue/presentation.md

 ### Theoretical Foundation

-Collections form the backbone of data structure management in object-orientated programming.
-The .NET Collections Framework provides type-safe, generic containers that offer optimal performance characteristics for different use cases.
-Algorithms operating on these collections must consider time complexity (Big O notation), space complexity, and the specific performance characteristics of the underlying data structures.
+Collections provide data structure management in object-orientated programming.
+The .NET Collections Framework provides type-safe, generic containers that offer performance characteristics for different use cases.
+Algorithms operating on these collections consider time complexity (Big O notation), space complexity, and the performance characteristics of the underlying data structures.

 ### Practical Implementation

 #### Generic Collections Usage

-The application extensively utilises generic collections to ensure type safety and performance optimisation:
+The application utilises generic collections to ensure type safety and performance:

 ```csharp
 // Recipe.cs - Ingredient collection management